According to Cycling UK, around 300,000 bikes are stolen in England and Wales every year. Bike theft is big business.

 | || |

 While researching which bike lock to buy, check if it has an independent testing certification (Sold Secure is a good place to start).
-Those assigned a gold rating by official testing bodies are going to be more secure.
+Those assigned a gold rating by official testing bodies will be more secure.

 If you’ve got bike insurance, it’s worth noting that your policy may be invalidated if you don’t lock your bike securely (through the frame and any quick-release wheels to an immovable object) using an approved lock.
 In short – the more valuable your bike is, the more sturdy your lock needs to be.